I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfresource/nf-wdfresource-wdfioresourcerequirementslistsetinterfacetype.md

 For more information about resource requirements lists, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/hardware-resources-for-kmdf-drivers">Hardware Resources for Framework-Based Drivers</a>.

-The following code example shows how an <a href="..\wdfpdo\nc-wdfpdo-evt_wdf_device_resource_requirements_query.md">EvtDeviceResourceRequirementsQuery</a> callback function for a nonPnP device calls <b>WdfIoResourceRequirementsListSetInterfaceType</b> to assign a bus type to a device.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |